evronylab/STREAM/docs/filter_definitions.md

 Each of the below filters in the filter YAML config file is defined separately for "A" loci (poly-A motif) with prefix "A." and for "nonA" loci (all other motifs) with prefix "nonA.".
 This is because poly-A loci are more mutable than loci with longer motifs and may need to be filtered differently.

+Each filter can be categorized as one of two filter types: sample-level and locus-level.
+Sample-level filters are evaluated for each sample individually, while locus-level filters are evaluated across all samples at each locus.

 Additionally, the following filters that are related to read depth can be specified for each [sampleType] group (typeA or typeB) as defined in the Samples list TSV file.
 This can be useful when performing an analysis combining different types of samples such as non-capture and capture samples, or exome and genome samples:
  - HipSTR: min.mallreads, min.allele.mallreads, min.allreads, min.allele.allreads, min.gldiff, min.mean.mallreads, min.mean.allreads
  - GangSTR: min.total.reads, min.allele.reads, min.mean.total.reads, min.total.reads, min.allele.reads, min.mean.total.reads